dftbplus/recipes/docs/electronicdynamics/spectra.rst

   Step    20000  elapsed loop time: 216.208694  average time per loop   0.010810 Dynamics finished OK!

-The resulting dipole moment in every Cartessian direction produced by each *Kick* is stored in three separate output files *mux.dat*, *muy.dat* and *muz.dat*.
+The resulting dipole moment in every Cartessian direction produced by each *Kick* is stored in the *mu,dat* output file.

 The calculation of the spectrum makes use of the fact that the Fourier transform of induced dipole moment of the molecule in the presence of an external time dependent field (within the linear response range) is related to the Fourier transform of said field in the following manner: